calaldees/teachingWorkshops/teacherTraining/_etas.md

 After two session my involvement with the Networks module ended and other staff took over the assessment.
 I was conratuated by the head of Computing who remarked "I like people who can get the job done".
 Following this the deparment opened 4 new lecturing positions to bring new skills into the department.
 I have now been appointed "Lecturer in Computing" for 2021/2022 and have my own module "Frameworks and Langauges" to prepare.

-I am aware of the panic and frustration I saw in students undertaking the Networks module.
-As an insitution student welbeing is part of CCCU's Learning and Teaching Stratergy.
+I am aware of how unsettled and frustratated the students undertaking the Networks module were.
+As an insitution, student welbeing is part of CCCU's Learning and Teaching Stratergy.
 We should be mindful of students wellbeing as this implcats on CCCU's Retention and Success Framework.
+Organistional issues will arrise as part of normal operation.
+As profetionals it is our responsibility to continue to improve the experience of our students.

 * [Cantebury Christ Chuch - Learning and Teaching Strategy](https://www.canterbury.ac.uk/learning-and-teaching-enhancement/strategies/learning-and-teaching-strategy.aspx) 2015 to 2022